Survival Estimation for Missing not at Random Censoring Indicators based on Copula Models: Experiments on synthetic data

-We now report the results of a simulation study comparing the performances of the standard Beran estimator and the proposed generalized Beran estimator (GBE) estimator.
-This section first describes the GBE configurations and hyper-parameter settings, followed by the analyses of simple and complex synthetic data.
-A brief study of real data for the prognosis of monoclonal gammopathy is finally presented.
-All the experiments and figures displayed in this article can be reproduced using the code available at \url{https://github.com/GoudetOlivier/UncertaintyCensorship}.
+We now report the results of a simulation study with the performances of different versions of the Beran estimator in the MAR and MNAR settings compared with reference benchmarks computed before data deletion.
+This section first describes the synthetic data-generating process, followed by a description of the analysis method and the results.